-The Leadership Conference Education Fund was founded in 1969 as the education and research arm of The Leadership Conference on Civil and Human Rights, the nation's oldest and largest civil and human rights coalition of more than 230 national organizations.
+The Leadership Conference Education Fund was founded in 1969 as the education and research arm of The Leadership Conference on Civil and Human Rights, the nation's oldest and largest civil and human rights coalition of more than 240 national organizations.
 For more than five decades, The Education Fund has served as a force multiplier and has amplified the call for a just, inclusive, and fair democracy.

-Staff assistance was provided by Nadia Aziz, Anita Banerji, Simon Brand, Chris Canning, Mattie Goldman, Liz King, Patrick McNeil, Eunic Ortiz, Chanel Sherrod, Scott Simpson, and Dave Toomey.
-Overall supervision was provided by Jesselyn McCurdy and Corrine Yu.
-The report was designed by Natalie Goffney.
+Staff assistance for Cause for Concern 2024 (including this update) was provided by Nadia Aziz, Anita Banerji, Simon Brand, Chris Canning, Liz King, Patrick McNeil, Chanel Sherrod, Scott Simpson, Dave Toomey, and Carter Wynne.
+Overall supervision was provided by Jesselyn McCurdy, Khalid Pitts, and Corrine Yu.
+The report was designed by Nisreen Eadeh.

-We would like to thank members of The Leadership Conference's Hate Crimes Task Force who provided valuable input and assisted in reviewing sections of the content, including: the Anti-Defamation League, Arab American Institute Foundation, Asian Americans Advancing Justice I AAJC, Bend the Arc, Human Rights Campaign, National Disability Rights Network, Religious Action Center of Reform Judaism, Sikh Coalition, the Southern Poverty Law Center, and UnidosUS.
+We would like to thank members of The Leadership Conference's Hate Crimes Task Force who provided valuable input and assisted in reviewing the content, including the Anti-Defamation League, Arab American Institute Foundation, Asian Americans Advancing Justice I AAJC, Bend the Arc, Human Rights Campaign, Jewish Council for Public Affairs, National Disability Rights Network, Religious Action Center of Reform Judaism, Sikh Coalition, the Southern Poverty Law Center, and UnidosUS.
+We would also like to extend a special thank you to Michael Lieberman, senior policy counsel, hate & extremism, at the Southern Poverty Law Center for his contributions to this report.